 Gender Affirming Surgeries

 For those patients who choose to have gender-affirming surgery, the Mount Sinai Center for Transgender Medicine and Surgery can help.
 These procedures may also be referred to as gender reassignment or confirmation procedures.
 We are among the world’s leaders in this field, performing several hundred surgeries each year.
 We have no wait list.
 We will work with you to understand your goals.
 Then we develop personalized pre-surgery and surgery plans to meet your needs.
-Our surgeons perform procedures in our state-of-the-art operating rooms.

 First, we ensure that you are healthy and have all surgery requirements in place.
 Our readiness team verifies your insurance and facilitates meetings with our team members.
 This takes place within several weeks of our first communication.
 If you are from outside New York City, we can usually arrange for you to see all team members over a two-day period.
 We can often schedule surgeries within months of the initial consultations.